 For some areas that have enacted stricter local regulations, social host laws can hold the hosts, including parents, criminally responsible.

 Be especially cautious now during the pandemic, when alcohol sales in Georgia are up.
-Revenues from alcohol sales tax increased almost 25% from July 2019 to July 2020, according to the Georgia Department of Revenue.
+Revenues from alcohol sales tax increased by almost 25% from July 2019 to July 2020, according to the Georgia Department of Revenue.
 More alcohol in houses can mean more access for teens.

 Before you or your child hosts a party with underage drinking, know the law.